TerioO/React-Blog-App--Net-ninja-tutorial-/README.md

 # Project overview

+This app contains a Home page where the user can see a list of all the blogs contained in the database, clicking on a blog sends the user to a new page where he can read the blog body, a Create new blog page lets the user create a new blog and add it to the database and a button to delete a specific blog will be presend on the Home page and individual blog.

 - data folder will contain the database (JSON Server), which is a plain .json file
 - src will contain the contents of the app: the main App.js file and other components